-Findings Evaluation/Recommendations Most Reps indicate that their payroll/HRIS system has the capability of providing key metrics; however, the reporting capabilities are difficult to produce.
-Turnover data is provided to the Human Resource Director on a monthly basis.
-Identify key Human Resource metrics and provide training on report generation for all locations.
-Establish a process for exit interviews at all locations and create a key metric for tracking. • Turnover data is not rolled up into a system-wide report. • "You can't improve what you don't measure". • Conducting exit interviews is not a practice that is performed at most locations. • Most Reps indicate that they have a good understanding of why individuals left their location.
+- Most Reps indicate that their payroll/HRIS system has the capability of providing key metrics; however, the reporting capabilities are difficult to produce. - Turnover data is provided to the Human Resource Director on a monthly basis. - Turnover data is not rolled up into a systemwide report. - Conducting exit interviews is not a practice that is performed at most locations. - Most Reps indicate that they have a good understanding of why individuals left their location.